cedar-policy/cedar-docs/docs/collections/_policies/syntax-policy.md

 //matches any of the listed actions action in [Action::"listAlbums", Action::"listPhotos", Action::"view"]

-//matches any action in the hierarchy of the admin entity of type PhotoFlashRole action in PhotoFlashRole::"admin"
+//matches any action in the "admin" action group action in Action::"admin"
 ```

 ### `resource` {#term-parc-resource}